omegabiscuit/CostaSK/README.md

 ### Notes:

-* ~~An officer is defined by ability to speak in /o.
-If you can speak in /o you are an officer as far as DSK is concerned.~~ In 7.3 one of the functions used to check for the ability to speak in /o was moved to protected functions and now instead we define officers with ability to edit Officer Notes in the Guild Roster.
+* An officer is defined by ability to speak in `/o`.
+If you can speak in `/o` you are an officer as far as DSK is concerned.
 * Tier items dropped in the vault will use the normal list.
 Only the actual armor tokens use the token list.

 ### TODO:

 * Fix issue with addon sometimes not opening bidding until UI is reloaded.
 * Add a way to undo/revert a list change/suicide.

-**Please disable TradeSkillMaster before copy&pasting Lua errors to me, it makes the Lua error -reports almost impossible to read.**